-CARS.COM — Spring is finally here — temperatures are warming up, and convertibles are coming out of the garage.
+CARS.COM — Spring is finally here — temperatures are warming up, and that means it's time for convertibles to come out of the garage.
 Or maybe you live in a part of the country that sees beautiful weather all year-round, but still your droptop gets dusty and needs a good wash now and then.
-You've resisted taking it through the automated car wash because you're just not sure if the high-pressure water, spinning brushes and moving mechanical machinery is safe.
-Is it, or is a touchless wash safer?
+You've resisted visiting an automated car wash because you're just not sure about the high-pressure water, spinning brushes and moving mechanical machinery.
+Can you drive a convertible through a car wash, and is a touchless wash safer for your car's top?

 Who better to ask than the people who build the convertibles themselves?
-We spoke to some automakers and to some industry association experts to find out.
+We spoke to some automakers and to some industry association experts to find out what your options are — removable hardtop, cloth top or otherwise.

 Ford's Mustang convertible is one of the best-selling droptops on the market, and spokesperson Monique Brentley told us that while the company recommends hand-washing the Mustang convertible, it is safe to take it through an automated car wash.
-There are a few caveats, however.
-The owner's manual warns that high-pressure sprays can damage the top and its seals, which may cause water leakage.
+There are a few caveats for the vehicle, however.
+The owner's manual warns that high-pressure sprays can damage the top and its seals, which may cause water leakage in the car.

 Fiat Chrysler Automobiles no longer makes a Chrysler 200 convertible, but the Wrangler is available from the Jeep brand.
 Like the Mustang, FCA said that the Wrangler really should be hand-washed, but that a touchless car wash would likely be OK in a pinch.

-Buick's new Cascada convertible can handle a car wash like a pro, according to Buick Communications Manager Stuart Fowle.
+Buick's new Cascada convertible can handle automated washes like a pro, according to Buick Communications Manager Stuart Fowle.
 "The Cascada hearts car washes.
 No limitations.
 Every car is quality-checked to ensure water-tightness ... the top frame is very rigid to be able to handle going up and down at up to 31 mph, so a car wash brush is no issue."

 Generally, car wash industry experts agree.